foxyyyyyyyyyyyyy/breezeapi/packages/discord/docs/intents.md

 ## Troubleshooting
 - If your event handler is not firing, check your `intents` config and make sure you enabled privileged intents in the Developer Portal.
-- See [RoboJS event docs](https://robojs.dev/discord-bots/events) for more info.

 ## See Also
 - [Event Handlers](events.md)